 - Load-transactional (LT) reads the value of a shared memory location into a private register. - Load-transactional-exclusive (LTX) reads the value of a shared memory location into a private register, "hinting" that the location is likely to be updated. - Store-transactional (ST) tentatively writes a value from a private register to a shared memory location.
-This new value does not become visible to other processors until the transaction successfully commits (see below).
+This new value does not become visible to other processors until the transaction successfully commits.
+Read set: locations read by LT instructions Write set: locations read by LTX